Joshua-Koshy/Joshua-Koshy/README.md

 I’m @Joshua-Koshy
 - I work on VRC Robotics Code
-- I work on LTHS Website on another account
+- I work on the LT Robotics Website on another account

 <!---